This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is dizziness?

-Dizziness is a term used to describe a feeling of being off balance or unsteady.
+Dizziness is a feeling of being off balance or unsteady.
 Common causes of dizziness are an inner ear fluid imbalance or a lack of oxygen in your blood.
 Dizziness may be acute (lasts 3 days or less) or chronic (lasts longer than 3 days).
 You may have dizzy spells that last from seconds to a few hours.

 What increases my risk for dizziness?

 Dizziness may get worse during certain activities or when you move a certain way.
-Your risk for dizziness may increase as you age.
-You become more easily affected by infection and a decrease in vision, hearing, and motor skills.
 The following may also increase your risk for dizziness:

 - An infection, ear surgery, or an inner ear condition, such as Ménière disease